 The Lux Theater was one of the most important and emblematic stages in Guatemala between the years 1935 and 1960.The Theater was converted into a cinema in the 1980s due to the decline in interest in the theater.
 More recently, it was transformed into the new headquarters of the Cultural Center of Spain after an architectural remodel.

 The site of Hotel Pan American was originally called the Pension Amado, which was built in 1914 and demolished by earthquakes in 1917 and 1918.Was renamed Hotel Pan American to honor the Pan Am Airlines crews who often stayed at the hotel.
 By the early 1980s, Hotel Pan American was the downtown meeting place.
 It was where presidents had lunch and diplomats, government officials and foreign visitors gathered to discuss matters of national interest.

 The Rubio Passage, also called "El Portalito", is one of the best known places in Zone 1, Part of its structure is inspired by the commercial passages of Italy, from the 17th century.

 Arrive at the Major Plaza of the Constitution.
 This Plaza is the heart of the Historic Center of the city.
 It is surrounded by important monuments such as the National, the Metropolitan Cathedral, the Portal of Commerce and Centenarian Park.

 Finally, we will visit the Central Market, which is located behind the Metropolitan Cathedral, in the basement of the Tabernacle Plaza.
-It is divided by different sectors of products, where you will find spices to beautiful jades made in Guatemala.
+It is divided by different sectors of products, where you will find from spices to beautiful memories of jade made in Guatemala.